MARN-5895/Website/lectures/03_gitandgithub/README.md

     git remote add origin git@github.com:GITHUB-USERNAME/recipes-cesar.git

 where GITHUB-USERNAME is your *Github username*.
-Before we can synchronize the files in our local and remote repositories, we need to create a KEY-TOKEN.
+Before we can synchronize the files in our local and remote repositories, we need to create an SSH key/token.
+On your Storrs HPC terminal, type:

+    ssh-keygen -t ed25519 -C "EMAIL"

+where EMAIL is the email address you used to sign up to Github.
+Type enter three times.
+This commands creates a public key that we will provide to Github.
+On Github, click on your avatar on the upper-right corner, then Setting, then SSH and GPG Keys, then New SSH key.
+Use `Storrs HPC` as the name of the key.
+Now pass the public key you created to Storrs HPC.
+To see the public key, type

+    cat ~/.ssh/id_ed25519.pub

+Copy the public key and paste it on the Github SSH key box.

-Now we can "push" the files tracked in our local repository into the remote repository:
+Now that we have an SSH key pair set up, we can "push" the files tracked in our local repository into the remote repository.
+The first time we are pushing a local repository to Github, we need to create a local main branch and push it to Github:

     git branch -M main
     git push -u origin main